solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 </figure>

 ### 2. Fine details
 We want to capture fine details of the object, such as an antenna on a car.
-In the image below the antenna is barely present in the input yet has not been modelled by the prediction.
+In the image below the antenna is barely present in the input yet has not been modeled by the prediction.

 <figure>
   <img src="/images/paper review/goals_details.png" height="110">